 This year due to Covid restriction the event took place without an invited audience, however, the standard of competition was extremely high.
 You can watch the students presentations here: Dymond Speech Competition Summer 2021.

-Earlier this year, one of our minibus drivers, Al Jones, took a Battlefields trip to find the final resting place of one of the Old Scholars commemorated on the School memorial: Ed… More...
+Earlier this year, one of our minibus drivers, Al Jones, took a Battlefields trip to find the final resting place of one… More...